Jaume Munar: 2020–2022: First ATP singles final

-2023–2025: Masters and Major fourth rounds, top 40
+2023–2025: Masters and major fourth rounds, top 40

-At the 2023 Chile Open Munar stunned top seed Lorenzo Musetti to reach the quarterfinals.
+At the 2023 Chile Open, Munar stunned top seed Lorenzo Musetti to reach the quarterfinals.
 Next he defeated Thiago Monteiro to reach an ATP semifinal in close to two years, since Parma in 2021.

 He reached the fourth round at his home Masters at the 2023 Mutua Madrid Open having never recorded a win before at the tournament, with wins over Thanasi Kokkinakis, 30th seed Tallon Griekspoor by retirement and qualifier Matteo Arnaldi.
 As a result moved close to 20 positions back up in the top 75 in the rankings on 8 May 2023.

 At the 2025 Miami Open Munar defeated seventh seed Daniil Medvedev, his first top-10 win since 2022 to reach the third round for the first time at this Masters.
 At home in Barcelona Munar defeated Frances Tiafoe for his 100th career win.
 He reached again the fourth round of a Masters at the 2025 Italian Open with an upset over 22nd seed Sebastian Korda.
 He lost to sixth seed Casper Ruud in straight sets.

 At the 2025 Wimbledon Championships, Munar reached the third round of a Grand Slam event for the first time in his career defeating Halle champion and 28th seed Alexander Bublik en route.
 As a result he reached a new career-high in the top 50 in the singles rankings on 21 July 2025.

 At the 2025 US Open, Munar reached the fourth round of a Grand Slam tournament for the first time in his career but lost to Lorenzo Musetti.
 As a result he reached a new career-high in the top 40 in the singles rankings on 8 September 2025.

+Personal life

+Munar is a grand-nephew of poet and novelist Blai Bonet.

+He married physiotherapist María Prieto in November 2025.